particle-iot/node-example-device-flash-setup/README.md

 - Connect device(s) to the computer by USB.

 - The status will update both in the node console log (where you ran `node app.js`) and also in the browser.
+It may take up to 5 seconds for a new devices to be detected.

 - You can connect multiple devices to the same computer by USB and it will update them all at the same time.